Continuous Improvement Manager Jobs in USA with Visa Sponsorship

 Does a Continuous Improvement Manager role qualify for H-1B sponsorship?

 Yes, in most cases.
-USCIS evaluates H-1B eligibility on whether the role requires a specific bachelor's degree, not just any degree.
+USCIS evaluates H-1B visa eligibility on whether the role requires a specific bachelor's degree, not just any degree.
 Continuous Improvement Managers typically require a degree in industrial engineering, operations management, or a closely related field, which satisfies the specialty occupation standard.
 Roles emphasizing Lean methodology or systems-level process design tend to have stronger petitions than those framed as general operations management.

 What degree do I need to get sponsored as a Continuous Improvement Manager?